jaketae/jaketae.github.io/_posts/2020-07-02-gaussian-process.md

 x_test = np.linspace(-5, 5, n_dim)
 ```

 Next, let's build the kernel with the test points and draw random samples to see what our prior looks like.
-Recall that sampling can be easily achieved by peforming the Cholesky decomposition on the kernel.
+Recall that sampling can be easily achieved by performing the Cholesky decomposition on the kernel.

 ```python